 STAND UP STRAIGHT WITH YOUR SHOULDERS BACK

-Summary in one sentence: Hierarchies are fundamental to life, so look like a winner by fixing your posture.
+One sentence Summary, 12 Rules for Life: Rule 1: Hierarchies are fundamental to life, so look like a winner by fixing your posture.

 The rich get richer and the poor get poorerPercy Bysshe Shelley

 Mathews Law: From cities, wealth to the distribution of matter throughout the universe, those that have more will get more, and those with little will have less.

 Hierarchies are billions of years old.
 From the instant complex life arose on earth, dominance hierarchies have “dominated” life.

 The part of our brain that tracks dominance hierarchies is older and more fundamental than we can imagine.
 For example, Simple and ancient animals like the 350 million-year-old and relatively unchanged lobster knows their position on the hierarchy among other nearby lobsters.